Evergreen Christmas Wreath with White Berries

-Make this evergreen Christmas wreath with white berries by foraging greenery from your yard.
-Perfect for the holidays & the winter months too!
-No special skills required.
-This is a quick and easy way to decorate your door!
+Make this evergreen winter wreath with white berries by foraging greenery from your yard.
+Perfect for the holidays & the winter months!
+An easy DIY door wreath that’s budget-friendly and festive.

 evergreen christmas wreath on navy blue door1

-Over the years, I’ve had many, many requests for a wreath that can adorn your door for the winter months.
+Over the years, I’ve had many, many requests for a holiday wreath that can adorn your door for the winter months as well.
 When I’m decorating for Christmas, I like to use pops of red, and I don’t normally think ahead…but this year I did!
-Up today is a wreath that’s perfect for Christmas, yet it will also take you all the way through the winter months.
-Featured on this wreath are greenery, pinecones, and white berries.
+Up today is a front door wreath that’s perfect for the holiday season, and it can stay on your door all the way through the winter months.
+Featured on this wreath are greenery, pine cones, and white berries.
 The greenery can be either fresh or faux, both make an equally beautiful wreath.
-The best part is that this wreath can be assembled in five easy steps.

 evergreen christmas wreath supplies needed